 Move in close.
 Each time you bend over to pick up something at arm’s length, the forces acting on your spine are four to five times as great, which can lead to back injury.
 Instead, stand close to the object, get low, then lift.

 Don’t sit still.
 “When you remain in one position for too long, your muscles get stiff, putting pressure on the discs in the spine,” says McCance.
 By getting up and moving around every 30 to 45 minutes or so, your back gets to change position, your blood flow increases, and fluid flows back into the area to rehydrate the discs that cushion the spine.

 Karla Umpierre, a clinical psychologist at the Miami Institute for Age Management and Intervention, in Miami

 Hit the party circuit.
-“It’s a rare person who can lead a solitary existence and still be happy,” Umpierre said.
+“It’s a rare person who can lead a solitary existence and still be happy,” says Umpierre.
 Having a strong social network has been shown to improve physical as well as mental health, so seek out events where you’ll connect with people you care for.

 Get high on exercise.
 To keep your spirits high, schedule in some physical activity every day.
 Exercise may be a natural antidepressant.
 Anything from a vigorous workout to a casual stroll around the neighborhood may lift your mood.

 Davis Liu, a family physician with the Permanente Medical Group, in Sacramento, Calif.

 Let your birthday be a health reminder.
 Think of this day as an annual opportunity to assess your health.
 Have you reached a milestone birthday that means it’s time for a test like a mammogram or a colonoscopy?
 Look back at the calendar and make sure you aren’t overdue for a visit to the gynecologist or the dentist.
 “Think about whether or not you’ve done everything you need to for your health in the past year, and plan what you should do in the year ahead,” says Liu.